 Weighting scheme: The index constituents are weighted according to adjusted equal weights.
-Weight factors are published on the second Friday of the Review/Rebalance month and based on the stocks' prices of the preceding Thursday.
+Weight factors are published seven dissemination days before the effective date of the Review/Rebalance month and calculated based on the stocks' prices from the preceding day.

 Index types and currencies: Price, Net and Gross Return in EUR and USD